Sicos1977/ChromiumHtmlToPdf/README.md

 Thats it.

-If you get strange errors when starting Chrome than this is due to the account that is used to run your site.
+If you get strange errors when starting Google Chrome or Microsoft Edge than this is due to the account that is used to run your site.
 I had a simular problem and solved it by hosting ChromiumHtmlToPdf in a Windows service and making calls to it with a WCF service.

 ### Converting from the command line